exercism/ceylon/README.md

 This directory should contain the following files and directories, where `<slug>` is the slug of the exercise with all hyphens deleted, and `<Slug>` is the CamelCased version:

 * `source/<slug>/module.ceylon`: the [module descriptor](https://ceylon-lang.org/documentation/tour/modules/#dependencies_and_module_descriptors).
-  * This file will declare the module and any dependencies.
+  * This file declares the module and any dependencies.
   * Typically, the only dependency will be on [`ceylon.test`](https://herd.ceylon-lang.org/modules/ceylon.test) at the current Ceylon version.
-  * We don't expect to have other dependencies, but we may consider adding dependencies for an exercise if it would be unnecessarily difficult and/or cumbersome without those particular dependencies.
+  * We don't expect to declare any other dependencies in this module descriptor.
+  * The student is of course free to add any dependencies here if the student's individual submission requires them.
 * `source/<slug>/<Slug>.ceylon`: the stub solution.
   * This file provides just the type signatures needed to make the tests compile.
   * The implementations for all functions should all be `return nothing;`, which will intentionally fail the tests.